Healthcare in Egypt

 Egypt has had a thriving tourist industry for a long time, and so the healthcare of tourists is normally taken seriously.
 Most hotels on resort-based trips will have a doctor, and hospital treatment is available if you have adequate travel insurance.

 Dengue fever has been known to be present in Egypt, so it’s important to guard against insect bites.
+Find more about dengue and other risks on the Travel Health Pro page for Egypt.
 This can be done by wearing long, loose and light-coloured clothing – which it is often important for women to do anyway outside of resorts.
 Read this guide on how to protect against insect bites to be sure you’re not putting yourself at risk.

 Scrutinise the payments you make for any medical care to be sure you’re not overpaying.
 If you suffer a medical emergency and need to be taken to hospital, contact your travel insurer immediately to see how they are able to help.
 The emergency services number is 123.
 Much of the healthcare available in Egypt is basic, and your insurer may have more up-to-date information about the best treatment centres than you do.